 - C1.
 The scope of the doctorate covers one or more scientific fields, each divided into one or more disciplines and aligned with research topics carried out by the associated research units or centres, whose quality is widely recognised. - C2.
-The doctoral policy implemented within this scope is consistent with the institution's scientific orientations and thematic priorities. - C3.
+The doctoral policy implemented in this area defines its objectives and career prospects in alignment with the institution's scientific orientations and thematic priorities. - C3.
 The doctoral programme is developed in coherence with graduate-level programmes, as part of a training policy that combines master's and doctoral programmes (in a graduate school). - C4.
 The doctoral programme takes advantage of the contributions of multidisciplinarity and interdisciplinarity into its outcomes and content. - C5.
 The doctoral training programme takes into account the challenges of sustainable development, which have a bearing on the doctoral students' positioning and research activities.